 How should I teach this seasonal event without proselytizing a group of 4 year olds?
 (From April I’m teaching 4 year old kindergarten, btw).

-I remember teaching part time at Miki House and seeing Easter on the lesson plan.
+I remember teaching part time at a kids’ English class and seeing “Easter” on the lesson plan.
 I asked my Japanese co-teacher, “Do we talk about Jesus?” to which she replied with a blank stare.
 IMO that’s just not Easter, it’s just talking about spring.

 (Yes, I am very well aware of Easter’s Pagan roots.
 For me, growing up in a Baptist church, going to Catholic school, and seeing Easter reduced to its pagan roots is…)